 Sealed glass cases would display each family's special urns and memorials.

-Why create such a place and what could it do and mean for each of us?
-Would Tara Memorial Park's sacred selections of some of our time’s and region’s most compassionate, most wise, and most effective help lift our own aspirations?
-Where are we headed and what's our best focus going forward?
-Can we offer our young something more gratifying than money, sex, power, influence, fame, and prestige?
-Can we create more satisfying opportunities to help heal and correct ourselves and planet with truthful self-examination, humility, faith, perseverance, and selfless service?
+What would such a place come to mean and do for each of us?
+A secluded, quiet, and beautiful place with majestic views and exalting companions to rest eternally?
+Would Tara Memorial Park's sacred selections of some of our time’s and region’s best help lift our own aspirations?
+Where are we headed and what's our most fruitful focus going forward?
+Can we offer our young something more gratifying than money, sex, power, and fame?
+Can we create more satisfying opportunities to help heal and correct ourselves and planet with truthful self-examination, wisdom, compassion, humility, selflessness, faith, and perseverance?

-Except for special occasions, neighbors and visitors would normally experience an unusually safe, quiet, peaceful, beautiful, interesting, and inspiring place to discover, learn about, and honor our many families’ ancestors and most precious heroes … a place to reflect on paths and choices, tests, limitations, challenges, ordeals, and triumphs.
-A beautifully conceived, lushly growing, and carefully maintained park for daily outdoor walks and sittings of prayer, meditation, and worship, recreating ourselves to a more brilliantly blessed body and mind … with regular public teachings and concerts, and finally, another chance to witness and show friends, family, and visitors one of Greater Seattle's most spectacular unobstructed panoramas of Puget Sound’s north end ...
-The Olympic Mountains, their National Park, Forests, and peninsula, Whidbey Island, and Admiralty Inlet, Puget Sound’s gateway to the Pacific and Asia.
+Other than special occasions, neighbors and visitors would normally experience a quiet, sublimely peaceful, engaging, awakening, and inspiring place to relax, discover, experience, and honor our region’s many families’ ancestors and most precious heroes … a place to reflect on the paths given and taken, tests passed and failed, limitations, sacrifices, challenges, ordeals, and triumphs.
+An artfully conceived, lushly cultivated, and carefully maintained park for daily outdoor walks and sittings of grateful prayer, meditation, and worship, recreating ourselves to a more brilliantly blessed body, speech, and mind for our next lives as well as what remains of this one … a place to be mindful of life’s great lessons, punishments, and rewards … a place for regular public teachings, debates, plays, and concerts by some of the world’s most accomplished and inspired, and finally, another chance to witness in a different light and show family and friends, a spectacularly expansive, ever changing, unobstructed panorama of Puget Sound’s north end ...
+The Olympic Mountains, National Park, Forests, and Peninsula, Whidbey Island, and Admiralty Inlet, Puget Sound’s gateway to the Pacific and Asia.

-What about the rest of the park … what does it want to be?
-An international school of Buddhist students, practitioners, and adepts exploring and sharing our world’s many religious teachings, traditions, arts, and sciences?
-Live-in residents to care for and manage the park as an inclusive bridge connecting East and West.
+What about the rest of the park … what does it want to become?
+An international school of Buddhist students, practitioners, and adepts exploring and sharing our world’s many Buddhist teachings, traditions, arts, and sciences?
+Living together in a way that cares for and manages the park as a broad, generous, and inclusive bridge and landmark connecting East and West.

-If interested in helping us realize some form of this precious opportunity, please let me know.
-We especially need help organizing an international landmark funding and management effort and to meet our most immediate needs, GTi is offering to sell a key ~7,000 SF piece of Greenness for $200,000.
-To learn why it’s considered “key” as well as more about Greenness’ other properties soon to be listed for sale, including its 3-1/2 undeveloped view lots, our recently updated early modernist house, and our neighbor's estate on top of the promontory, see Greenness’ Sale.
+If interested in helping us realize some form of this uniquely precious opportunity, please let us know at email@example.com.
+We especially need help organizing an international landmark administration and funding effort and to meet our most immediate needs, GTi is offering to sell a key ~7,000 SF piece of Greenness for $200,000.
+To learn why it’s considered “key” as well as more about Greenness’ other view properties soon to be listed for sale, including Mariam's and my recently updated early modernist house and our neighbor's estate on top of the coastal promontory we share, see